JuliaReach/JuliaCon-2021-Minisymposium-Set-Propagation/README.md

 ## Abstract (500 characters)

-This minisymposium presents modern approaches to analyze a variety of mathematical systems in Julia, via **set propagation** techniques: dynamical systems, cyber-physical systems, probabilistic systems, and neural networks.
-To deploy those systems in the real world there is an increasing demand for software that can ensure safety and reliability under all feasible scenarios.
-Set-based techniques and global optimization are being developed to address such challenges.
-The speakers represent a broad cross-section of work in this direction from different fields.
+This minisymposium presents modern approaches to analyze a variety of mathematical systems in Julia, via set propagation techniques: dynamical systems, cyber-physical systems, probabilistic systems, and neural networks.
+To deploy those systems in the real world there is an increasing demand for safe and reliable models.
+The speakers represent a broad cross-section of work from different fields in the directions of set-based techniques and global optimization to address  such challenges.

 ## Description (5000 characters)